adzonapp/clutchgame-privacy/index.md

 We do not sell, rent, or trade any data.
 The only data that leaves your device is:
 - What Google AdMob receives to serve ads (see §2.3)
 - What Google Play receives to process a purchase (only if you tap Buy)
+- What Firebase receives for basic analytics and crash reporting.

 ---